By: Rebekah Fenton, MD, FAAP

 Tetanus, diphtheria and pertussis: At age 11 or 12, we give a vaccine called Tdap.
 This vaccine is a booster to protect against three diseases: tetanus, diphtheria and pertussis (whooping cough).
 It's a slightly different version of a vaccine your child received as a baby (DTaP).
 The version for teens and adults has a different name because it has lower doses of the diphtheria and pertussis vaccines.
 (It has the same amount of tetanus vaccine, though.)
 After your child gets Tdap vaccine at age 11 or 12, they will need a booster dose of Tdap or tetanus and diphtheria (Td) vaccine every 10 years as an adult as well.

-Tetanus is a type of bacteria that naturally lives in the soil or dust.
-You can be exposed to it through any break in your skin like a cut or puncture wound.
-Tetanus produces a deadly toxin that causes painful muscle contractions.
+Tetanus is caused by bacteria that naturally live in the soil or dust.
+You can be exposed to the bacteria through any break in your skin, like a cut or puncture wound.
+Tetanus produces a toxin that causes painful muscle contractions.
 Another name for tetanus is lockjaw, because it often causes a person's neck and jaw muscles to lock making it hard to open the mouth or swallow.
 We will never eliminate this bacterium from our world, so the vaccine is the best way to prevent tetanus.